 Brian has been instructed exclusively in criminal defence work throughout his career.
 A strong work ethic allied to fantastic client care means that there is always a queue of Solicitors and Defendants seeking his professional services.
 He is widely regarded as being within the very top of his profession and a pleasure to work with.

-Brian has defended in excess of 40 murder trials, including allegations of international contract killings, rival gang murders, transferred malice and murder within the home.
+Brian has been instructed in excess of 50 murder trials, including allegations of international contract killings, rival gang murders, transferred malice and murder within the home.

 Advised and retained to represent a person being extradited to England to face a murder allegation.